data-8/fa23/policies.md

 ## Grades

 Grades will be assigned using the following weighted components.
 Every assignment is weighted equally in its category.
-For example, there are 3 projects, so each project is worth $$ (25 / 3)\% = 8.3\% $$of your grade.
+For example, there are 3 projects, so each project is worth (25 / 3)% = 8.3% of your grade.

 | Activity | Grade |
 | --- | --- |